jssteinberg/config/README.md

 ### Config philosophy

-- **Functionality** as needed for programming 'the vim way'.
+- **Functionality** (actually) needed for todays programming---with a focus on web front-end.
 - **Light**.
 Utilize the shell together with vim, unless certain functionality is more practical to add to vim.
 Generally avoid bloat.
-Avoid plugins that replaces what vim already does, or that does unnecessary things (there's no statusline plugin).
+Avoid plugins that replaces what vim already does (certain motion plugins), or that does unnecessary things (no statusline plugin).
 - **Lua** for config and plugins is used as far as possible unless certain functionality requires otherwise.
 - **Vim** default keymappings, commands and 'the vim way' are utilized and built upon.
 Not a new Mnemonic keymapping system for instance---avoid implementing to many mappings.
 Commands for rarer use cases don't need to be mapped (native commands are good to know).
 Prioritize plugins that extends, improve and/or ease learning the vim way somehow.
 Avoid plugins that tries to make vim resemble another 'worse' editor.
 - **Readable** and as uncomplicated config as possible, for dummies (author included).